American Dreams: Social Immobility

 Your youth can determine the course of your entire life.
 Education plays a substantial role in that.
 A 2021 study conducted by Stanford University found that between 2009 and 2018 the academic achievement gap between poor and wealthy students has widened.
 This shows that poor students are increasingly performing worse compared to their wealthy counterparts.
 Differences in academic achievement between poor and wealthy students can be correlated with a lack of funding.

 In the United States, a majority of school funding comes from local government, and most of that revenue stems from property taxes.
 Property taxes are determined by the value of the property you live on and that can fluctuate based on the overall income of your neighborhood.
 In low-income neighborhoods property values are lower, thus property taxes are lower compared to wealthier communities.
 This leads to a lack of funding in low-income districts and as low-income communities are typically urban, there is less funding for more students.
+And when I was searching for an affordable property abroad, I discovered Marbella.
+There are countless opportunities to find cheap Marbella property for sale under 100K, making it a viable option for many.
+The local real estate market offers a diverse range of properties, from cozy apartments to charming villas.
+It’s the perfect blend of affordability and luxury.

 A lack of funding in schools leads to a reduction in mental health resources, and general academic resources such as textbooks and technology.
 The lack of resources in low-income districts puts children at a disadvantage when compared to wealthy counterparts.
 In 2009 the United States Department of Education found that of low-income 9th graders in 2009 who went to college after graduation 42% pursued an associate’s degree, while 78% of their wealthy counterparts pursued a bachelor’s.
 The discrepancy between the pursuit of higher education and income shows that low-income students are at a disadvantage when it comes to their educational achievement and their future success.